vuw-research-computing/raapoi-docs/docs/partitions.md

 ### Partition: parallel

 This partition is useful for parallel workflows, either loosely coupled or jobs requiring MPI or other message passing protocols for tightly bound jobs.
+The total number of CPU's in this partition is 6816

 *AMD nodes - amdXXnXX*